 Several recordings attest to cultural practices about which little is known outside Melanesia, some of which have been in decline, for example: food restrictions, the culture of the men’s house, matrilineal land tenure and clan assignment, female adoption practices between the Chini and other nearby matrilineal groups, menarcheal seclusion, among others.
 This collection also sheds light on the history of ritual dance (Tok Pisin ‘singsing’) exchange in the Sogeram/Middle Ramu region.

-This deposit includes around 60 hours of recordings of the cultural and linguistic life found in Chini society from 2012-2019.
+This collection includes around 60 hours of recordings of the cultural and linguistic life found in Chini society from 2012-2019.
 Just over 30 of these hours involve the use of Chini-dominant speech, of which about 12 hours of multi-participant discourse and about 3 hours of single-participant discourse have been transcribed and translated into Tok Pisin.

 The 30 hours of Chini-dominant speech include both dialects and dialect mixing.
 The Andamang dialect figures more prominently in the documentation than the Akrukay dialect.
 These data include many hours of interactive conversation, e.g. in family settings over the morning or evening meal, as well as endangered cultural practices, trips through Chini country, folk tales, oral history, and autobiographical texts, among others.